boblbobl/eventyryoga/README.md

 # Eventyr Yoga Website

-This is the code repository for eventyryoga.dk.
+Eventyr (Fairytale) Yoga is the homepage of yogi Kia Diget.

+The website is build as a JAMStack using Eleventy as a static site generator and Formspree for forms.